 The grant applicant is responsible for ensuring that all data submitted as part of the application process is accurate and up to date.
 Under the terms of the Data Protection Acts, the applicant organisation has a right of access to personal data held by the Department of Foreign Affairs and Trade; if the personal data retained by the Department is outdated or inaccurate, and has the right to rectify this data.
 The submission of an application form will be treated as confirmation that the Department may use the information supplied for the aforementioned purposes.

 In this regard it should also be noted that the Department of Foreign Affairs & Trade is a designated body under the Freedom of Information Act 2014.

-Clubs who may have projects not covered under games development but relevant to the ESP objectives are also advised to contact GAA HQ in the first instance.
+Clubs who may have projects not covered under games development but relevant to the ESP objectives are also advised to contact their local Embassy or Consulate in the first instance.

 18. Do I have to be an Irish organisation?

 In relation to welfare, while grant aid may primarily be given to Irish community welfare agencies providing front line advice services, some support may also be given to non-Irish welfare agencies providing a valuable service to significant numbers of Irish clients.
 Irish Government funding is intended to facilitate access to mainstream funding, rather than be the sole source of funding.